 The “Ultimate Disney Christmas Package” Christmas Eve dinner in Epcot was an unforgettable family experience that we were lucky to enjoy!
 We went back during Christmastime in 2017, and it remains an unforgettable memory.

 We used our park passes to enter Epcot on Christmas Eve.
 While the event was part of the Ultimate Disney Christmas Package, the tickets to get into the theme park were not.
 The festive holiday dinner was held in the World Showplace in Epcot (between the Canada and United Kingdom pavilions).
 A brightly lit building welcomed us to the feast.

 If you’re interested in our review of the Ultimate Disney Christmas Package, check it out.

+Disney always decorates well!
 The lights were dim upon entry with bright cartoon characters and snowflakes dancing across white canvases.
 While it was busy, we had a lot of space away from our neighbors.
 Throughout the open floor plan, holiday music blared through the speakers, and friendly cast members helped us find our seats.

 The “Ultimate Disney Christmas Package” Christmas Eve dinner in Epcot had a customized menu that I still drool over!
 The menu featured a variety of buffet tables, including soup and salad, hot food, pasta action, kids, and dessert stations.

 The soup and salad station provided seafood bisque, Canadian cheddar soup, tomato basil salad, grilled vegetable salad, and holiday almond crackers.
 My absolute favorite was the medley of winter greens with green apples, pumpkin seeds, and lite pomegranate vinaigrette.

 The hot food station provided guests with:

 - buttered corn off the cob with edamame and peppers,